 Both sides responded to initial written discovery on October 5, 2018 and produced ESI discovery in mid-December and thereafter.
-Fact depositions are ongoing and are expected to continue through the end of fact discovery in August 2021.
+Fact and expert depositions are nearly complete with a few depositions yet to take place.

 At the request of the Magistrate Judge during the May 2019 status conference, the Parties began the process of selecting a mediator to serve in this case.
 A mediation occurred on December 11 and 12, 2019 in Baltimore, which was unsuccessful.
-Since the mediation, the parties have continued with depositions and discovery.